zrajm/su-thesis/README.md

 I created this template for my bachelor’s thesis.

 **[LaTeX package documentation (PDF)](su-thesis.pdf):** (In Swedish.)
-This is an introduction to Stockholm university’s thesis template for LATEX.
-In this guide we will cover four things: (a) What thesis template of Stockholm university looks like. (b) What choices you, as a student at Stockholm university, have for running LATEX. (c) How to use this LATEX version of the template.
+This is an introduction to Stockholm university’s thesis template for LaTeX.
+In this guide we will cover four things: (a) What thesis template of Stockholm university looks like. (b) What choices you, as a student at Stockholm university, have for running LaTeX. (c) How to use this LaTeX version of the template.
 And, finally, we also cover roughly (d) what the expected structure of a bachelor’s or master’s thesis look like at the Department of Linguistics.
-This text also serve as an example of a text written in LATEX and is intended as a possible starting point when writing a thesis.
+This text also serve as an example of a text written in LaTeX and is intended as a possible starting point when writing a thesis.

 [STS]: https://zrajm.github.io/teckentranskription/intro.html "Swedish Sign Language transcription"